 Broadcasters must make reasonable efforts to publicize the fact that qualifying referral organizations may ask to be placed on a "mailing list" for information about all or certain types of job openings at the station(s).
 Publicity may be accomplished through the use of over-the-air announcements and/or newspaper advertisements, either individually sponsored or sponsored jointly by in-market broadcasters and/or State Broadcasters Associations.
-We continue to advise stations periodically to air announcements inviting eligible organizations to contact the station so that stations can add them to their mailing list for notices of job openings.
+We continue to advise stations, long after the 2003 effective date of the EEO Rule, to air periodic announcements inviting eligible organizations to contact the station so that stations can add them to their "mailing list" for notices of job openings.

 An organization that wants to be notified of job vacancies need only notify a broadcaster once, and then it is entitled to notification of all future full-time vacancies.
-If a broadcaster wishes to ascertain a group's continuing interest, it may contact the group, but if the group indicates a continuing interest in receiving notifications, or does not respond one way or another, the organization should be treated as entitled to continue to receive such notices unless there is clear proof that the organization has gone out of business or has moved and its forwarding address information is unavailable.
+If a broadcaster wishes to ascertain a group's continuing interest, it may contact the group; if the group indicates a continuing interest in receiving notifications, or does not respond, the broadcaster should continue notifying the organization of any vacancies absent clear proof that the organization has gone out of business or has moved and its forwarding address information is unavailable.

 According to the Commission, the obligation to notify recruitment sources that request notice of job openings is a supplement to, not a substitute for, a licensee's core obligation to widely disseminate information about job vacancies.
-If a licensee does not receive any requests for notice of vacancies, it is still responsible for ensuring that notices of openings are widely disseminated in the community.
+If a licensee does not receive any requests for notice of vacancies, it is still responsible for ensuring that notices of openings are widely disseminated.